sscardapane/reprodl2021/README.md

 ### Updating packages to the latest versions

-As mentioned above, the `poetry.lock` file prevents you from automatically getting the latest versions of your dependencies.
-If you want to force the installation of the latest versions, use the **update** command.
+As mentioned before, the `poetry.lock` file prevents you from automatically getting the latest versions of your dependencies.
+If you want to force the installation of the latest versions, you can use the **update** command.
 This will fetch the latest matching versions (according to your `pyproject.toml` file) and update the lock file with the new versions.

 ```bash
 poetry update